StuvaScript/project-starter/README.md

 ```

 2. Choose the following:
+- Hello
   - To check syntax, find problems, and enforce code style
 - CommonJS
 - None of these
 - No